SulfurFactor/Master-Duel-coinflip-tracker/README.md

 Requirements

 - Node.js (to run the WebSocket server)
-- OBS Studio (to use the overlay in your streaming setup)

 Setup Instructions

 1. Clone the Repository

-Download or clone the repository to your local machine.
+Download the latest release or clone the repository to your local machine.

 2. Install Dependencies